ossrs/srs-docs/src/pages/faq-oryx.md

 CentOS 7, due to being outdated, has many issues.
 It is recommended to use the Ubuntu 20 system.

-## The Difference Between SRS Stack and SRS
+## The Difference Between Oryx and SRS

-SRS is the media engine of SRS Stack, for detail difference please see [Compare to SRS](../docs/v6/doc/getting-started-oryx#compare-to-srs).
+SRS is the media engine of Oryx, for detail difference please see [Compare to SRS](../docs/v6/doc/getting-started-oryx#compare-to-srs).

 ## Low Latency HLS